By Daha Tijjani, PhD

 The study investigated and discerned the factors motivating eligible voters in Nigeria to vote, using the predictors (Endorser Credibility, Political Brand Credibility, Political Brand Equity, and Voting Intention).
 The study also examined the mediating role of Political Brand Credibility (PBC) and Political Brand Equity (PBE) towards Voting Intention (VI).

-The data for the study was collected in 2019 from 320 eligible respondents with Permanent Voters’ Card (PVC) from the cluster of 6 geopolitical zones in Nigeria, including the Federal Capital Territory.
+The data for the study was collected in 2019 from 320 eligible respondents with Permanent Voters’ Cards (PVC) from the cluster of 6 geopolitical zones in Nigeria, including the Federal Capital Territory.

 The study has found that the endorsement of celebrities alone does not necessarily influence electorates to vote for political candidates.
 Instead, the credibility of the party and its equity play a pivotal role in the voting intention of voters.